syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 ## Category axis

 Category axis displays text labels instead of numbers.
+When the string values are bound to x values, then the x axis must be initialzed with CategoryAxis.

 {% highlight dart %}